avabs/avabs.github.io/AZ-204/Compute_Services.md

     - RDP (Remote Desktop Protocol) is proprietary protocol developed Microsoft which provides a user with GUI to connect to another computer over a network connection, happens on port 3389 using TCP and UDP, you can only connect to windows server via Visual Desktop
         - This only works with Windows Server.
-    - Bastions, it is an azure service, which gets deployed and lets you connect over browser to the VM
+    - Bastions, it is an azure service, which gets deployed and lets you connect over browser to the VM.
+It has its own subnet.
+It would get use where you don't have SSH client or RDP client such as chromebook.

+- **Windows vs Linus Server**
+    - Windows server requires a license
+    - Requires user name and password
+    - Much larger instancee to run Windows at least a B2
+    - Linux requires no licenses

+- **Update Management**
+    - Allows to manage and install OS patches and updates for both windows and linux that are deployed in Azure , on-premises, or in other cloud providers.

 ## Azure Availability Sets
 - Azure consists of racks upon racks of the server and, each rack could be a **Fault Domain**.
 - Availability Sets distributes workload mutliple Fault Domains.